mjanneh154/PUBLIC-DEBT-DYNAMICS-AND-ANALYSIS-THE-GAMBIA./README.md

  Diagnostics
   * Variance Inflation Factor all < 5 - No serious multicolliniarity
   * Breush-Pagan Test p-value = 0.0004 - Hetroskedasticity Present
-  * Breush-Godfrey Test p-value = 0.8616 - No evidence of Multi Autocorrelations
+  * Breush-Godfrey Test p-value = 0.8616 - No of first-order serial correlation based on the test
   * Ramsey  RESET Test p-value = 0.001 - possible model misspecification

 Robust standard errors were therefore used to address heteroskedasticity.